colinbazzano/grokking-algorithms/Notes/Exercises.md

 My Answer: It would continually build up functions to call on the stack, as it won't reach the base case to solve those functions

 4.1 Code can be found inside quicksort.py

+4.5-4.8 How long would each of these operations take in Big O notation?
+4.5 - Printing the value of each element in an array My Answer: O(n) because it will grow linear.
+4.6 Doubling the value of each element in an array
+My Answer: O(n) because you are touching every item of the array 4.7 Doubling the value of just the first element in an array My Answer: O(1), you are performing one thing on one item.
+4.8 Creating the multiplication table with all the elements in the array.
+My Answer: O(n^2) because it will grow exponentially as the input grows.